tinyplex/tinybase/site/guides/2_building_uis/2_using_react_hooks.md

 There are hooks that correspond to each of the Store getter methods:

+- The useValues hook is the reactive equivalent of the getValues method.
+- The useValueIds hook is the reactive equivalent of the getValueIds method.
+- The useValue hook is the reactive equivalent of the getValue method.

+And for tabular data:

 - The useTables hook is the reactive equivalent of the getTables method.
 - The useTableIds hook is the reactive equivalent of the getTableIds method.
 - The useTable hook is the reactive equivalent of the getTable method.